Blair St. Clair: Music

 One day after her elimination episode, St. Clair released her debut single, "Now or Never", on April 27, 2018.
 The song's music video features Jinkx Monsoon, Manila Luzon, and Max Emerson.

 St. Clair released a follow-up single, "Call My Life", with a music video on June 26, 2018.
 Her seven-track debut album of the same name was released three days later.
 Drag Race alumna Alaska is featured on the album's sixth track, "America's Sweetheart".
 The album peaked at number one of the Billboard Dance/Electronic Sales Chart.
 A remix EP of the "Call My Life" single was released on August 10, 2018.
 It features Dave Audé, Chris Cox, DrewG., Hector Fonseca, Zambianco and Ralphi Rosario.
 She released her third single, "Irresistible" with a music video on October 25, 2018.
 Blair St. Clair released her single "Easy Love" on July 12, 2019.
-On April 30, 2020 Blair released her single "Empty", followed by "9 Lives" and six promotional singles from her second studio album Identity, released on July 21, 2020.
+On April 30, 2020, Blair released her single "Empty", followed by "9 Lives" and six promotional singles from her second studio album Identity, released on July 21, 2020.

 Personal life

 The first part of St. Clair's drag name came from the character Blair in Gossip Girl while the second part was suggested by her mother after she had passed St. Clair Street in downtown Indianapolis.
-St. Clair has mentioned using the name Blair and female pronouns in her personal life.
+St. Clair has mentioned using the name Blair and female pronouns in her personal life and is non-binary.

 St. Clair was raped at a college party, which she shared on RuPaul's Drag Race.
 In 2018, Drag Race winner Bianca Del Rio controversially made a joke at one of her comedy sets about St. Clair's decision to bring up the rape on Drag Race upon finding out she was up for elimination.
 Del Rio received backlash from fans and fellow queens including St. Clair herself.
 In November 2019, fellow drag queen Trinity The Tuck brought Blair onto her podcast and encouraged her to speak with Bianca about said joke.